mitchellgordon95/mitchellgordon95.github.io/_posts/2019-06-01-non-operational-words.md

     surprising based on what usually appears on public television, social media, etc. Then we could short-cut the vote and make a prediction.
 Now that's science.

+[^3]: Apparently this is a favorite technique of [Ben
+    Shapiro](https://youtu.be/JY5t6iUzajk?t=220) while debating.
+Forcing a
+    debate partner to get precise and specific about definitions can obliterate generalized arguments that aren't grounded in reality.